Tyrn/wei/the-insider-en.typ

      Thence Giles attempted to land  a right hand punch  on Bemish's temple.
 He shouldn't have done it.
 The bungling  spy's hand was blocked  and twisted and  Giles squeaked  piteously  and dropped on his knees  facing  away  from Bemish.
-He couldn't move - his hand would break.
+He couldn't move---his hand would break.

      "Your training isn't any good,"  Bemish commented, "if a financier  can wipe your mug!"